 - Cooking Bare Essentials

-This article will provide you with a list of excellent foods for long-term storage and tips to maximize their storage life.
+This article will provide a list of foods for long-term storage and tips to maximize their storage life.

 1. Canned Goods

-You can also can your own food for long-term storage.
+You can also can your food for long-term storage.

 Can Fully Prepared Meals